Terms & Conditions

 Refund and cancellation:

-Kindly take note that all refunds will be made within forty-five (45) working days from the date of withdrawal or cancellation and will be determined in the following manner:
+Kindly take note that all refunds will be made within sixty (60) working days from the date of withdrawal or cancellation and will be determined in the following manner:

 Upon the date on which we receive notification of the student’s intention to withdraw or cancel their enrollment for the Bootcamp, the following steps for the refund process ensue.